 The critical new additions and renovations include a specialty clinic, cardiac rehab, mobile imaging garage, rehabilitation therapies, urgent care, clinic registration, kitchen, pharmacy, lab, materials management, offices, and a conference room.

 The specialty clinic welcomes 40 visiting medical specialists who will provide specialized medical care to local regional communities, including five Nebraska counties and three counties in Kansas.

 “This addition and remodel project at Community Hospital will benefit our region for decades to come,” said Sean Wolfe, chief financial officer, Community Hospital.
 “The updated and expanded facility allows for the delivery of healthcare services in a modern, comforting, and efficient space.
 We thank the USDA Rural Development staff for their hard work helping to make this project possible and investing in the future of rural Nebraska.”

-Under the Biden-Harris Administration, RD provides loans and grants to help expand economic opportunities, create jobs, and improve the quality of life for millions of Americans in rural areas.
+Under the Biden-Harris Administration, Rural Development provides loans and grants to help expand economic opportunities, create jobs, and improve the quality of life for millions of Americans in rural areas.
 This assistance supports infrastructure improvements, business development, housing, community facilities such as schools, public safety, health care, and high-speed internet access in rural, tribal, and high-poverty areas.
-For national information, visit our website.
+For national information, visit www.rd.usda.gov.
 If you’d like to subscribe to USDA Rural Development updates, visit our GovDelivery subscriber page.